Back to blog

 • Generally less expensive per carat than rounds

-• Excellent choice for colored gemstones due to depth retention
+• An excellent choice for colored gemstones due to its depth retention

-Cushion cuts pair exceptionally well with halo settings, which accentuate the soft corners.
-The shape also holds color beautifully, making it popular for fancy colored diamonds and sapphires.
+Cushion cuts pair exceptionally well with halo settings, which accentuate the softened corners.
+The shape also holds color beautifully, making it one of the most popular cuts for fancy colored diamonds and blue sapphires.

 Princess

 The princess cut offers modern geometry with brilliant-style faceting.
-This square shape features pointed corners and a contemporary aesthetic that appeals to those who prefer clean lines but want more sparkle than a step-cut provides.
+This square shape features pointed corners and a contemporary aesthetic that appeals to those who want clean lines without sacrificing sparkle.

 Key characteristics: